teguhsusanto2304/place-llm/readme.md

 # travelmapbot
 A Custom Travel Assistant powered by Ollama and Open-WebUI This project demonstrates how to create a custom, locally-runnable travel assistant using Ollama and Open-WebUI.
-The assistant, named travelmapbot, is designed to provide JSON-formatted responses for finding places and generating routes, which can then be used by a front-end application to display information on a map.
+The assistant, named travelmapbot, is designed to provide text and map link responses for finding places and generating routes, which can then be used by a front-end application to display information on a map.
 ## 1. Environtment
 1. Python 3.xx
 2. Docker